ShadowOne333/Zelda2-Redux/ReadMe.md

 * **Original Title Screen Palette.ips**		- Restores only the palette of the original Title Screen from Zelda II, keeping the new Sword

 * **Original Title Screen Sword.ips**		- Restores only the sword of the original Title Screen from Zelda II, keeping the new palette

+* **Random Battle Theme.ips**				- Modifies the way in which the FDS/NES Battle Themes are used from the standard Zelda 2 Redux.
+With this patch, instead of having the FDS Battle Theme play on East Hyrule, now the game will load either the NES or FDS Battle Themes at random in all encounters.

 * **Reduce Lag.ips**				- Reduces the amount of enemies that the spawner can put on-screen from 5 to 2, so that the lag caused by the number of sprites is greatly reduced.